 A preacher has the right to test his doctrine by God’s Word and to re-examine what he has held in the past and to change his doctrine if he is convinced that he has been wrong, but other preachers have the right to separate from him if they are convinced that he is wrong.

 I am 70 years old, and I more convinced today than ever of the truth and importance of the Pre-tribulation Rapture.

 There was a time when the Pre-tribulation Rapture was not clear in the 1800s when the literal interpretation of prophecy was being recovered and emphasized.
-At first the emphasis was on premillennialism as opposed to post or amillennialism.
+At first the emphasis was on premillennialism as opposed to post-millennialism or a-millennialism.
 But soon the issue of the timing of the Rapture came to the fore and was settled in the hearts of the majority of Biblicists, whether non-denominational fundamentalists or fundamental Baptists.